 Instructions for applying for financial aid are separated into two sections according to type of student.

-Beginning in October 2020, the Financial Aid Office will mail financial aid application instructions to all 2021-2022 prospective students who have APPLIED to the College.
+Beginning in October 2022, the Financial Aid Office will mail financial aid application instructions to all 2023-2024 prospective students who have APPLIED to the College.
 You must be accepted to the College before any financial aid is awarded.
 However, you do not need to be accepted to the College to begin the process of applying for financial aid.
-For maximum need-based financial aid consideration, apply by March 15, 2021.
-The Financial Aid Office will process applications and mail financial aid award letters beginning December 2020.
+For maximum need-based financial aid consideration, apply by March 15, 2023.
+The Financial Aid Office will process applications and mail financial aid notifications beginning December 2022.

 Returning students will receive financial aid notifications beginning in June.

-Application Instructions for School of Continuing and Professional Studies Students:
+Application Instructions for School of Graduate and Professional Studies Students: